generalized-intelligence/GAAS/demo/case_study_1/readme.md

 ## How to use GAAS to allow the drone to fly autonomously

 1. GAAS uses MAVROS to communicate with PX4.
 First, we need to launch MAVROS.
-Please see [GAAS Tutoriap EP01](https://gaas.gitbook.io/guide/software-realization-build-your-own-autonomous-drone/wu-ren-ji-zi-dong-jia-shi-xi-lie-offboard-kong-zhi-yi-ji-gazebo-fang-zhen) .
+Please see [GAAS Tutorial EP01](https://gaas.gitbook.io/guide/software-realization-build-your-own-autonomous-drone/wu-ren-ji-zi-dong-jia-shi-xi-lie-offboard-kong-zhi-yi-ji-gazebo-fang-zhen) .
 We recommend using Method 2 for the installation of MAVROS.

 2. PX4 uses UDP ports for communication, so we need to change the MAVROS `fcu_url`  configuration.
 Start a new launch file with:
 ```bash